Aceyware/AlyssaHTTPServer/README.md

 # Alyssa HTTP Server Project
 Alyssa is a lightweight, multiplatform HTTP server.
 It can just work without hours of configuration, on anywhere.
 ## How to use?
 You can use it just out of the box!
 Just get the latest release, edit ports or other stuff if needed, and run the executable.
-## Guides for configuration/compiling/etc.
+## Documentation
-Detailed guides will be available later.
-Compilation is only about of giving all .cpp files as input to gcc, setting language standard to C++17 and adding libraries depeding on case.
-It can work on any platform that has a C++17 compiler.
+Documentation about configuration, compiling and much more is available [here.](docs/Home.md)
 ## Features
 - HTTP/2
 - SSL/TLS